 - Should I use third-party SMS filter apps on my iPhone?

-How to block text messages on iPhone in iOS 14 or 13
+How to block text messages on iPhone

 - Tap on a conversation in the Messages app.